shakenfist/shakenfist/docs/components/kerbside.md

 OpenStack, or any other cloud where the hypervisor is capable of providing SPICE consoles over the network.

-The SPICE protocol has existed for a long time ago, and still represents the richest and most performant option for remote desktops using Open Source technologies.
-However before Kerbside, SPICE adoption was limited because the console was generally provided in the form of a HTML5 transcoded interface in a web client.
-Unfortunately these HTML5 interfaces do not support many of the more novel features of the SPICE protocol, nor do they support high resolution desktops.
+The SPICE protocol has existed for a long time, and still represents the richest and most performant option for remote desktops using Open Source technologies.
+Before Kerbside, consoles were generally provided by a HTML5 transcoded interface in a web client.
+Unfortunately, HTML5 interfaces do not support many of the more novel features of the SPICE protocol, nor do they support high resolution desktops.
 By avoiding transcoding to a HTML5 client, we avoid these problems.

 Novel features of SPICE include high resolution desktops, multi-screen desktops, USB device passthrough, sound, multiple user connections to a single console,